Lynxmotion/AlternativeLSS/README.md

 # AlternativeLSS
-High performance library for the Lynxmotion LSS servos.
+High performance library for the Lynxmotion Smart Servos (LSS).

 # Installation
 Use git to clone this repository into your Arduino libraries folder.
 This is usually in your home Documents directory "Arduino/libraries".
 Then start Arduino.
 You should now have AlternativeLSS as a library and examples under the File | Examples | AlternativeLSS menu.